-If you’ve been looking for a waterfront wedding venue on the east coast of Tasmania, ecologically created venue, Spring Bay Mill, might be your perfect option.
+If you’ve been looking for a waterfront wedding venue on the east coast of Tasmania, eco-friendly venue, Spring Bay Mill, is an award-winning option.

 What makes Spring Bay Mill unique?

 Spring Bay Mill has layers and layers of stories, and every event adds a new chapter.

 Both our history as a former wood chip mill and our ongoing story of ecological regeneration are evident everywhere onsite, from our upcycled industrial architecture to designed plantings, restored grasslands, and tens of thousands of new trees.

 We have spaces and places that offer flexibility for stand-up or sit-down arrangements in a unique range of indoor or outdoor settings for your ceremony and reception.
 And a dedicated in-house event planner who will be with you every step of the way.